jagregory/abrash-zen-of-asm/src/chapter-14.md

 The principle of using front-end functions that set common parameter values applies to high-level language code as well.
 In fact, it may apply even better to high-level language code, since it takes 3 to 4 bytes to push a constant parameter onto the stack.
 The downside of using this technique in a high-level language is much the same as the downside of using it in assembler — it involves extra branching, so it's slower.
 (In high-level language code, performance will also be slowed by the time required to push any additional parameters that must be passed through the front-end functions.)

-Trading off cycles for bytes...so what else is new?
+Trading off cycles for bytes... so what else is new?

 ### A Brief Zen Exercise in Branching (And Not-Branching)